Ukraine

 When should I apply for the residence permit according to Section 24?

 At 24.11.2023, the German “Bundestag” has confirmed the continuous validity of the amended transitional residence ordinance for people coming from Ukraine (“Ukraine-Aufenthalts-Übergangsverordnung”).
 You can read its contents in German at dserver.bundestag.de.
-According to this ordinance, you can stay in Germany without a visa until 04.03.2025.
-However, your visa-free stay is limited to 90 days (within 180 days) from your first entry into Germany.
 This means that you must submit an application for a residence permit in accordance with Section 24 of the Residence Act within 90 days of entering Germany for the first time.

 Important: A new ordinance has been adopted to regulate the continued validity of residence permits under Section 24 Residence Act for individuals from Ukraine who are temporarily in need of protection.
 This regulation automatically extends residence permits that are valid until 1 February 2024.
 This means that from March 2024, many Ukrainians in Germany will have a residence permit that appears to have expired but is not.
-If you have one of these residence permits, do not need to worry, as this will not prevent you from continuing to receive financial support from the state.
-You can continue to travel, work and exercise your rights and obligations under Section 24 Residence Act.
+You can continue to travel, work and exercise your rights and obligations under Section 24 of the Residence Act.

-Submitting your application for a residence permit earlier can be beneficial.
-After you have submitted the application, you will receive a so-called fictitious certificate.
+That is why it is advisable to submit your application for a residence permit earlier.
+After you have applied, you will receive a so-called fictitious certificate.
 This gives you all the rights that you will have with the residence permit.
 You are allowed to work, for example.
-And can also switch to the Jobcenter.
-You can find out more about your rights and obligations with a residence permit according to Section 24 of the Residence Act (AufenthG) in the "What rights and obligations would I have with 'temporary protection'?" section.
+And you can also switch to the Jobcenter.
+You can find out more about your rights and obligations with a residence permit according to Section 24 of the Residence Act (Residence Act) in the "What rights and obligations would I have with 'temporary protection'?" section.

 If you are currently in a hospital or nursing facility, you can go through the ED procedure later.